-CONDITION INDICATES ACTION REQUIRED H[]Ł- I234 Engine coolant temperature approaches unsafe operating condition while the engine is running. above a safe operating temperature.
+If the engine coolant temperature approaches unsafe operating conditions while the engine is running, the engine overheat indicator will illuminate and the current engine coolant temperature will display on the MFD.
 Stop the engine as soon as safely possible.
 Check the coolant level.
 Check the radiator for debris.
 Check cooling fan operation.
-If the warning continues to display after restarting the engine, stop the engine immediately.
+If the warning continues to display after restarting the engine, stop the engine immediately